awsdocs/aws-systems-manager-user-guide/doc_source/setup-create-vpc.md

 You can improve the security posture of your managed instances \(including managed instances in your hybrid environment\) by configuring AWS Systems Manager to use an interface VPC endpoint in Amazon Virtual Private Cloud \(Amazon VPC\)\.
 An interface VPC endpoint \(interface endpoint\) allows you to connect to services powered by AWS PrivateLink, a technology that allows you to privately access Amazon Elastic Compute Cloud \(Amazon EC2\) and Systems Manager APIs by using private IP addresses\.
 AWS PrivateLink restricts all network traffic between your managed instances, Systems Manager, and Amazon EC2 to the Amazon network\.
 This means that your managed instances don't have access to the Internet\.
 If you use AWS PrivateLink, you don't need an Internet gateway, a NAT device, or a virtual private gateway\.

 You aren't required to configure AWS PrivateLink, but it's recommended\.
-For more information about AWS PrivateLink and VPC endpoints, see [Accessing AWS Services Through PrivateLink](https://docs.aws.amazon.com/vpc/latest/userguide/how-it-works.html#what-is-privatelink)\.
+For more information about AWS PrivateLink and VPC endpoints, see [AWS PrivateLink and VPC endpoints](https://docs.aws.amazon.com/vpc/latest/privatelink/endpoint-services-overview.html)\.

 **Note**
 The alternative to using a VPC endpoint is to allow outbound internet access on your managed instances\.
 In this case, the managed instances must also allow HTTPS \(port 443\) outbound traffic to the following endpoints: